-Accelerating smoothly, drive the toy three times at a steady speed of $(2,0 \pm 0,2)$ m/s perpendicularly into a non-resilient step with a height of (50 ± 2) mm.
+Accelerating smoothly, drive the toy three times at a steady speed of $(2.0 \pm 0.2)$ m/s perpendicularly into a non-resilient step with a height of $(50 \pm 2)$ mm.
 The load shall be suspended just after impact in order to prevent it from falling and thereby causing unrelated damage to the toy.
-For electrically-driven toys, the speed during the test shall be either $(2,2 \pm 0,2)$ m/s or its maximum design speed, when tested according to 8.29 (determination of maximum design speed of electrically-driven ride-on toys), whichever is the lower.
+For electrically-driven toys, the speed during the test shall be either $(2.2 \pm 0.2)$ m/s or its maximum design speed, when tested according to 8.29 (determination of maximum design speed of electrically-driven ride-on toys), whichever is the lower.

-NOTE 1 During the setting up of the test, adequate precautions for the safe handling of the 50 kg test load should be taken.

-NOTE 2 To achieve the suspension and for the safety of the test personnel, it is recommended to connect the load by a wire to an overhead telfer line or similar arrangement.

-NOTE 3 A means of constraining the toys should be used in order to assure that the wheel(s) runs into the non-resilient step perpendicularly.

-NOTE 4 Stabilizers may be used in order to keep the toy and the load in a vertical position during the test.
+- NOTE 1 It is appropriate to take adequate precautions during the setting up of the test, for the safe handling of the 50 kg test load. - NOTE 2 It is appropriate to connect the load by a wire to an overhead telfer line or similar arrangement to achieve the suspension and for the safety of the test personnel. - NOTE 3 It is appropriate to use a means of constraining the toys in order to assure that the wheel(s) runs into the non-resilient step perpendicularly. - NOTE 4 Stabilizers can be used in order to keep the toy and the load in a vertical position during the test.